Robbie Fox

-Robbie Fox (born 16 April 1993) is a professional Australian rules footballer playing for the Sydney Swans in the Australian Football League (AFL).
+Robbie Fox (born 16 April 1993) is an Australian rules footballer who plays for the Tasmania Football Club in the Victorian Football League (VFL).
+He previously played professionally for the Sydney Swans in the Australian Football League (AFL).

 Early career

 Originally from Tasmania, Fox concentrated on basketball as a junior making the state's U16 and U20 teams.
 He was still playing football on Saturday afternoon with the Burnie Dockers.
-Deciding to have a decent crack at football he moved to Victoria and joined VFL club Coburg.
+Deciding to have a decent crack at football, he moved to Victoria and joined Victorian Football League club Coburg Lions.
 He spent two years building his fitness, and it paid dividends for the mature-age prospect.
 He was drafted by Sydney with their second selection and thirty-fourth overall in the 2017 rookie draft.